EzequielCaste/EzequielCaste/README.md

 <h3 align="center"><strong>Front-end Developer</strong></h3>

 - 🌱 I’m currently working on **builing a website for a small business**
-- 🎨 I’m currently learning **building a collaborative React project with fellow developers of the [Frontend Cafe](https://github.com/frontendcafe/cmyk-tiger) **
+- 🎨 I’m currently **building a collaborative React project with fellow developers of the [Frontend Cafe](https://github.com/frontendcafe/cmyk-tiger) **
 - 📫 How to reach me **ezequiel.caste@gmail.com**

 <h3 align="left">Connect with me:</h3>